The Gamecock Pharmacy Assurance pathway at the University of South Carolina is a unique

 a career in pharmacy.

-GPA is an early assurance pathway intended to recruit students who have achieved academic
+The GPA pathway is an early assurance pathway intended to recruit students who have

 Candidates who are admitted into the GPA pathway and adhere to the maintenance requirements

 by the specified deadlines matriculate into the Pharm.D. program at the beginning

 of their third collegiate year without having to participate in the traditional pharmacy